PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Experiments

 The results are shown in Tab. \ref{tab:t2v_res}.
 We see that the closed-source T2V system Sora2.0 achieves significantly higher \textit{Rate} and \textit{Score} than other models, demonstrating its superior understanding of physical laws.
 Veo3.1 is the second best but lags much behind Sora2.0.
 Among open-source models, \textit{WanX2.1 1.3B} attains the same \textit{Rate} as \textit{WanX2.2 14B} and achieves the highest \textit{Score}.
 Our analysis indicates that although \textit{WanX2.1 1.3B} produces lower visual quality compared to larger models, this does not reflect a deficiency in its physical reasoning capability.
 Rather, its tendency to generate simpler actions naturally reduces the likelihood of producing physically implausible content.

-Besides benchmarking existing T2V models, we also leverage PhyDetEx to generate positive and negative samples for these models, enabling physical awareness Direct Preference Optimization (DPO~\cite{rafailov2023direct}) to improve the T2V models.
-Detailed implementation and results are provided in \textbf{Supplemental Material~\ref{sub:physical_aware_dpo}}.
+Besides benchmarking existing T2V models, we also leverage PhyDetEx to generate positive and negative samples for these models, enabling physical awareness Direct Preference Optimization (DPO~\cite{rafailov2023direct}) to improve them.
+Detailed implementation and results are provided in \textbf{Supplemental Material H}.